-What services will be offered when the hospital re-opens?
+What services are offered at the hospital now?

-The hospital will reopen with nine basic services – emergency, medical surgical nursing, intensive care, emergency surgery, anesthesia, pharmacy, nutritional services, medical imaging and lab.
-Additional services, such as obstetrics (childbirth), pediatrics, elective surgery and outpatient imaging, will be re-opened as soon as staffing and additional repairs are complete and AH can ensure quality programs.
+The hospital reopened with nine services – emergency, medical surgical nursing, intensive care, emergency surgery, anesthesia, pharmacy, nutritional services, medical imaging, respiratory therapy and lab.
+Additional services, such as obstetrics (childbirth), pediatrics, elective surgery and outpatient imaging, will be re-opened after the lease begins in the first quarter 2019.

 Is it true that Adventist Health won’t have to make any lease payments for 18 months, and all hospital revenue will go to them?

 During the first six months after the license transfer, which is expected in the first quarter of 2019, the district will not be required to make any payments to Adventist Health on the $10 million loan, and Adventist Health will not be required to make any payments on the lease.
 This enables both parties to stabilize their respective financial situations immediately following the transfer.